 Here is a link to the Tomar website: www.cm-tomar.pt

-Tomar can be accessed from either Lisbon or Porto airports, However the fastest way to get to Tomar is via Lisbon airport.
+Tomar can be accessed from Lisbon, Porto or Faro airports, however the fastest way to get to Tomar is via Lisbon airport.
 There is a direct metro link from the airport into Lisbon city, where you can pick up a regional train from Oriente station direct to Tomar.
 The train from Oriente to Tomar takes about 2 hours.
-If you choose to travel from Porto airport the train journey is about 4-5 hou
+If you choose to travel from Porto airport the train journey is about 4-5 hours.

 To get to Tomar from Lisbon airport take the metro to Oriente Train Station.
 There is a frequent regional train service to Tomar.
 The train journey from Oriente is approximately 2 hours.
 For all train times, prices and route planning, please consult www.cp.pt.